 In order to minimise the risk of money-laundering this firm will not receive cash from clients in excess of £500 for any one matter.
 If you try to avoid this policy by depositing cash directly with our bank we may decide to charge you for any additional checks we decide are necessary to prove the source of the funds.
 Where we have to pay money to you it will be paid by cheque or bank transfer.
 It will not be paid in cash or to a third party.

 We are committed to promoting equality and diversity in all of our dealings with clients third parties and their employees.
 Please contact us if you would like a copy of our equality and diversity policy.

-External firms and organisations such as the Legal Services Commission and the Solicitors Regulation Authority may conduct audits and quality checks on our practice.
+External firms and organisations such as the Legal Aid Agency and the Solicitors Regulation Authority may conduct audits and quality checks on our practice.
 These external firms and organisations are required to exercise confidentiality in relation to your files and we have no option but to allow them access to them.